ClickHouse/ClickBench/bytehouse/README.md

     awk '{ if ($3 == 0) { print "null" } else if ($2 == "ms") { print $1 / 1000 } else { print $1 } }' |
     awk '{ if (i % 3 == 0) { printf "[" }; printf $1; if (i % 3 != 2) { printf "," } else { print "]," }; ++i; }'
 ```

+Note: cluster size L is the maximum that can be created.
+An attempt to create XL gives "Failed AWAITING RESOURCES".